 Place dough in a greased bowl, turning to grease top.
 Cover, let rise in warm place, free from draft, about 1 hour or until doubled in bulk.

 Punch dough down and divide in half.
 On a lightly floured surface, roll each half into a rectangle approximately 9" x 14".
 A rolling pin with smooth the dough and remove gas bubbles.
 Starting at the short end, roll the dough tightly.
 Pinch to seal the seam.
 Pin the ends and turn them under.
 Place the dough seems sides down, in a greased 8 ½" x 4 ½" x 2 ½" loaf pans.
 Cover and let rise in warm place, free from drat about 1 hour, or until doubled in bulk.

 Bake at 400 degrees until golden brown, about 30 minutes.
 Remove from pans immediately and cool on wire rack.

-The BF wanted to know if we had to put it out immediately.....
+The BF wanted to know if we had to serve the homemade white bread immediately.....
 What do you think my answer was?

 What a wonderful set of parents you have!
 Your bread looks great, so you and that Kitchen Aid are definitely off to a great start.
 I hope you have a long and wonderful relationship 😉